wpsharks/comet-cache/readme.txt

 Comet Cache also provides support for `define('DONOTCACHEPAGE', TRUE)`, which is used by the WP Super Cache plugin as well.
 Another option is: `$_SERVER['COMET_CACHE_ALLOWED'] = FALSE`.
 The `$_SERVER` array method is useful if you need to disable caching at the Apache level using `mod_rewrite`.
 The `$_SERVER` array is filled with all environment variables, so if you use `mod_rewrite` to set the `COMET_CACHE_ALLOWED` environment variable, that will end up in `$_SERVER['COMET_CACHE_ALLOWED']`.
 All of these methods have the same end result, so it's up to you which one you'd like to use.

-= What should my expiration setting be? =
+= What should my Cache Expiration setting be? =

 If you don't update your site much, you could set this to `6 months`; optimizing everything even further.
 The longer the cache expiration time is, the greater your performance gain.
 Alternatively, the shorter the expiration time, the fresher everything will remain on your site.
 A default value of `7 days` (recommended expiration time), is a good conservative middle-ground.

 Keep in mind that your expiration setting is only one part of the big picture.
 Comet Cache will also purge the cache automatically as changes are made to the site (i.e. you edit a post, someone comments on a post, you change your theme, you add a new navigation menu item, etc., etc.).
 Thus, your expiration time is really just a fallback; e.g. the maximum amount of time that a cache file could ever possibly live.

 That being said, you could set this to just `60 seconds` and you would still see huge differences in speed and performance.
 If you're just starting out with Comet Cache (perhaps a bit nervous about old cache files being served to your visitors); you could set this to something like `30 minutes` and experiment with it while you build confidence in Comet Cache.
 It's not necessary, but many site owners have reported this makes them feel like they're more-in-control when the cache has a short expiration time.
-All-in-all, it's a matter of preference :-)
+All-in-all, it's a matter of preference. :-)

+= I already have ZenCache installed; how do I install Comet Cache? =

+Comet Cache is the successor to ZenCache and will automatically detect any existing ZenCache options and migrate those options over to Comet Cache.
+For further details, please see the [migration FAQ](https://cometcache.com/r/zencache-migration-faq/).

 = EMERGENCY: If all else fails, how can I remove Comet Cache? =